 Although nonsurgical treatments (including rest, steroid injections, anti-inflammatory medications, and physical therapy) can be beneficial for minor rotator cuff tears, major tears or tears that don’t improve with nonsurgical treatments may require surgery.
 Having continued pain is a major indicator for surgery recommendation; other signs that surgery may be the best option for you include:

-Dr. Agrawal performs arthroscopic rotator cuff repair surgery by inserting a tiny camera, called an arthroscope, through a small incision in your shoulder joint.
-The images from the camera are displayed on a monitor, which Dr. Agrawal uses to guide his instruments.
+Dr. Hovis performs arthroscopic rotator cuff repair surgery by inserting a tiny camera, called an arthroscope, through a small incision in your shoulder joint.
+The images from the camera are displayed on a monitor, which Dr. Hovis uses to guide his instruments.

 Arthroscopic rotator cuff repair is the least invasive method for repairing a torn rotator cuff and is typically performed on an outpatient basis.
 This type of surgery offers the benefit of faster recovery, minimal scarring, and greatly reduced risk of infection and stiffness.

-Contact the Arizona Center for Hand to Shoulder Surgery to schedule an in-person or remote consultation with Dr. Agrawal today.
+Contact the Arizona Center for Hand to Shoulder Surgery to schedule an in-person or remote consultation with Dr. Hovis today.